Geethasri-penmatsa/Out-of-Datum/README.md

 - The file umap patients dataset.ipynb script for UMAP of patients dataset.
 - The file unstructregex.py contains script for functioning of the regex.
 - The file unstructregex.ipynb imports function from unstructregex.py to detect and scan the PII in the text.
+- The file machinelearningmodel.ipynb contains script to detect PII using regex, spaCy, and stanza for structured and semi-structured data.
+- The file 'bert model.ipynb' contains our trained BERT model.

 ### Steps to detect PII in unstructured dataset.